 - Find current mortgage rates.
 A good general source is the Freddie Mac weekly mortgage market survey, updated every Thursday.
 You can also see real-life rates available in your area by visiting our mortgage search page.

 - See what you could save.
-KS State Bank’s mortgage comparison calculator helps you compare the costs with a 15-year mortgage versus a 30-year one.
+KS State Bank’s mortgage comparison calculator helps you compare the costs with a 15-year mortgage vs. a 30-year one.

 When I researched this story, the average 30-year fixed-rate mortgage was 4.1 percent.
 The average 15-year, fixed-rate mortgage carried an interest rate of 3.32 percent.

-I compared costs of each on a $200,000 mortgage using a mortgage calculator from HSH.com, which tracks mortgage markets across the country:
+I compared costs on a $200,000 mortgage (using a mortgage calculator from HSH):

 6. Refinance and pretend it’s a shorter loan